-Graebert and the ODA: core CAD engines that enable customised development
+Graebert: core CAD engines that enable customized development

-Graebert’s business model is to develop CAD development engines to which third parties can add features to create and brand their own products.
-Often embedded into Original Equipment Manufacturer (OEM) software, such development engines are used by thousands worldwide.
+Graebert has been designing, developing and supplying 2D and 3D CAD applications since 1983.
+The company’s business model is to build CAD development engines to which third parties can add features in order to create and brand their own products.
+Often embedded into Original Equipment Manufacturers (OEM) software, such development engines are used by thousands worldwide.

-In 2005 Graebert began replacing its existing CAD kernel with a newly developed, state-of-the-art core using native DWG and based on the latest technologies.
-As Robert Graebert explains, “We add a substantial middle layer on top of the ODA core; our OEMs will add their top layer and many clients add verified domain knowledge as well.”
+In 2005 Graebert began replacing its existing CAD kernel with a newly developed, state-of-the-art core, the Teigha platform.
+As Robert Graebert explains, “We add a substantial middle layer on top; our OEMs will add their top layer and many clients add verified domain knowledge as well.”

 After five years of development, ARES and ARES Commander Edition were launched in February 2010.
 Available in 14 languages, ARES is a multi-platform software architecture that runs on Linux, Windows, Mac and Android.
 With compatibility and exchange capabilities across a wide range of graphics and construction software, the software provides productive tools and smart features for 2D drafting and 3D design.